dkvz/majorsetbe/README.md

 - [x] Style the blue info message "This event is passed"
 - [x] I need a different style for .tribe-events-schedule when there are no thumbnails for the event and screen is large
 - [ ] I need to try a navigation menu with nested menus since I commented most of the preexisting navigation styles
-- [ ] Can we use the "IMAGES DE MISE EN AVANT" for blog posts?
-I assume they're given to the post template (can use them for events but they look kinda weird)
 - [x] Site logo should probably be smaller on mobile and also should link to homepage -> I'll keep it large for now
 - [x] There's apparently things we need to translate in the pot file thingy - I also added at least one template (event-card.php) that might need some pot...
 Stuff - I Don't know -> See discussion section
 - [x] Try to get the pagination to show (by adding tons of posts?) to see what style it gets -> Added pagination manually on the "blog.php" page